 For Angie, she shared with me during the research interview, that she let go of her concern about weight and prioritised her health and happiness.

 Beth realised during the Foundations Course, that her overeating was related to boredom eating, and she has the skills now to know the difference between physical hunger and eating through boredom.

 And for me, tuning into physical hunger before I eat has become a natural part of my experience of eating.

 The Eating for You approach is not a quick fix, but it offers a life long solution to the types of eating habits explained above.

 If you are ready to transform your eating habits, you are welcome to join me in an Eating Habit Profile.

 In the free, online call, we identify your main driver that requires attention, and

-We create an action plan to get you started with a new way of eating, without overwhelm or false promises created by diets.
+I get you started with your first step towards a new way of eating, without overwhelm or false promises created by diets.